Your Medical Aesthetic Clinic in Montreal

 This type of fat is challenging to eliminate once established and contributes to cellulite formation.

-Causes of fat accumulation: a multifactorial origin
+Causes of fat accumulation

 Excessive fat accumulation results from the interaction of several factors, and understanding these factors is essential for effective prevention and management.